 ABOUT THE NAME

 Letitia is pronounced "Leh-TISH-ah" - "tish" rhymes with "fish."
-Letitia is an old family name that has been given to many women in her family.
+Letitia is an old family name that she shares with a number of women in her family.
 Because of this, some people know her by her childhood nickname "Sandy."